Financial Services Litigation

 How Holland & Knight Can Help

 Holland & Knight's Financial Services Litigation Team advises clients of all shapes and sizes in the financial services industry, including banks and trust companies, finance subsidiaries of manufacturers, nonbank finance companies, insurance companies, pension funds, secured lenders and private equity firms.
 We understand that, as highly regulated companies reliant on public trust, financial institutions have to win in litigation while maintaining their reputations.
 Our highly experienced national team handles everything from bet-the-company class actions and high-stakes appellate work to portfolio work and business-to-business disputes.
 More than 50 trial lawyers work directly on our team, and 51 of our attorneys in litigation practices are rated by Chambers.
-Backed by Holland & Knight's more than 1,300 lawyers and other professionals, we have an extensive presence that reaches nearly every U.S. jurisdiction, with 25 offices from Alaska to Florida.
+Backed by Holland & Knight's more than 2,200 lawyers and other professionals, we have an extensive presence that reaches nearly every U.S. jurisdiction, with 31 offices from California to Florida.

 - Consumer Class Actions Involving Financial Products and Services: Many class actions against traditional financial institutions and FinTech companies directly challenge the terms of financial products and services.
 In defending these cases, Holland & Knight's Financial Services Litigation team works closely with attorneys on our Financial Services Regulatory Team and Consumer Protection Defense and Compliance Team.
 Common issues include the Truth in Lending Act (TILA), Real Estate Settlement Procedures Act (RESPA) and other disclosure laws; the Fair Credit Reporting Act (FCRA) and other credit reporting laws; the Fair Housing Act, Equal Credit Opportunity Act (ECOA) and other anti-discrimination laws; deposit, ATM and payments; bankruptcy issues; residential mortgage origination, servicing and foreclosure; automotive finance lending, leasing and repossession; and the Fair Debt Collection Practices Act (FDCPA) and similar state debt collection laws.
 For more information, please contact Mark Melodia and Kwamina Williford.